-The City has contracted with urban design consultants from Winter & Company to produce a grass-roots, implementation-oriented plan that will hone in on a vision for the future of the neighborhood.
-The Plan will directly inform the ongoing major update to the city’s comprehensive land use plan and development code re-write.
+The City worked with Harris Park community members to produce a grass-roots, implementation-oriented plan that created a vision for the future of the neighborhood.
+The Plan will directly inform the ongoing major update to the city’s comprehensive land use plan and development code re-write, and will influence the design and implementation of future development projects and city-led improvements.

-Community input was gathered to identify specific infrastructure and development needs.
+A great deal of community input was gathered to identify specific infrastructure and development needs.
 A focus group, consisting of local business and resident stakeholders, were tasked with helping to identify the community’s unique assets and challenges.
-The focus group will ensure that the final product lays out a practical, neighborhood-supported approach that builds upon the vitality of the Harris Park Area community.
+The focus group ensured that the final product lays out a practical, neighborhood-supported approach that builds upon the vitality of the Harris Park Area community.

-In addition to three focus group sessions, three community workshops were held, allowing the greater Westminster community to provide input.
-Community members also participated in an online survey that provided the project team with input on the draft plan document.
+In addition to the three focus group sessions, three community workshops were held, allowing the greater Westminster community to provide input to the Plan.
+Community members also participated in an online survey that provided the project team with feedback on the draft plan document.

-• September 28, 2021 – Planning Commission Hearing – Plan Presentation and Discussion
+• September 28, 2021 – Planning Commission Meeting – Plan Presentation and Discussion

-• October 25, 2021 – City Council Hearing – Plan Presentation and Discussion, followed by a vote to approve or deny reception of the Plan
+• October 25, 2021 – City Council Hearing – Plan Presentation, followed by a vote by City Council to receive the Plan.

 The Comprehensive Plan (both current and in the draft 2040 Comprehensive Plan) provides only broad guidance for development across the city.
 For example, the existing Comprehensive Plan contains one policy statement related to the fabric of Harris Park: “Allow the Harris Park neighborhood between Lowell and Bradburn boulevards and 72nd Avenue to just north of 73rd Avenue to become a mixed‐use, traditional, small‐scaled neighborhood that retains the historic and cultural identity and allows for greater ﬂexibility for property owners to create a rich and vital district with a range of commercial and residential uses (LU-P-38).”